-

 Street | 97.2 CC

-The Hero HF Deluxe joins the list of commuter motorcycle from the brand and features sporty 3D graphics, a multi-reflector headlight, electric start, and alloy wheels as standard.
-The motorcycle also features company’s i3S start-stop-idle technology and (IBS) combined braking system for added safety as well.
-The bike is also available without i3S and IBS technology to keep the cost down.
-Hero HF Deluxe is powered by an air-cooled, 97cc, single-cylinder engine with a maximum power output of 7.7bhp and a peak torque output of 8Nm, mated to a 4-speed gearbox.
-The HF Deluxe return a mileage of 80 to 85km/l.
+The Hero HF Deluxe is a bare-basics-only commuter from Hero MotoCorp.
+It features sporty 3D graphics, a multi-reflector headlight, electric start, and alloy wheels as standard.
+The motorcycle also features the company’s proprietary i3S start-stop-idle technology and (IBS) combined braking system for added safety.
+The motorcycle is available with attractive graphics options.
+The Hero HF Deluxe is powered by an air-cooled, 97cc, single-cylinder, fuel-injected engine with a maximum power output of 7.91bhp and a peak torque output of 8.05Nm, and is paired to a 4-speed gearbox.

 Best Bikes in India